toby1984/jASM_16/README.markdown

 label2:
 ```

-- Uses two-pass compilation for operand inlining ( operand <= 0x1f )
+- Two-pass compilation with operand inlining for both literal values and addresses

+- Supports hexadecimal (0xdeadbeef) , binary (b101111) and decimal number literals

-- Supports setting up uninitialized memory of a specific size using '.bss <size in bytes>'
+- Supports setting up uninitialized memory of a specific size using '.bss <size in bytes>' or "reserve <size in bytes" keywords

-- Supports setting up initialized memory with byte or word size (using '.byte' , '.word' or 'dat')
+- Supports setting up initialized memory with byte or word size (using '.byte' or 'dat')

 - Supports 16-bit character literals

+- Supports setting the origin of generated assembly via '.org' or '.origin'

+- Supports including data from binary files using '.incbin "pic.jpg"

 Building
 --------